CogStack/CogStack-NiFi/docs/deploy/services.md

 ## ELK stack

-There are two types of Elasticsearch versions available, apart from the native one there is a also OpenSearch, which is a fork of the original but developed & maintained by Amazon.
+There are two types of Elasticsearch versions available, apart from the native one there is a also OpenSearch, which is a fork of the original but developed & maintained by Amazon as an opensource alternative.

 The example deployment uses [ELK stack](https://www.elastic.co/what-is/elk-stack) from [OpenSearch for Elasticsearch](https://opensearch.org/) distribution.
 OpenSearch for Elasticsearch is a fully open-source, free and community-driven fork of Elasticseach.